 Establishment of the Kunstkamera in 1714

-It was J. D. Schumacher who had named 1714 as the year of the Kunstkamera establishment; he was directly involved in the organizing of the museum and its management for its first 47 years, up to his death in 1761.
-In his book Chambers of the St. Petersburg Imperial Academy of Sciences, the Library, and the Kunstkamera with Brief Descriptions of All Artistic Items There Written for Those Who Fancy Viewing Such Things (Russian edition, 1744), Schumacher wrote, “The Library and the Kunstkamera were founded in 1714; in 1724, they were affiliated with the Academy of Sciences”.
+Historians continuously debate the exact date when the first Russian museum, the Kunstkamera, was founded.
+A written document announcing its establishment was never discovered in the archives.
+J. D. Schumacher, who was in charge of the museum for the first 47 years, named 1714 the year the museum was organized.
+In his book, Chambers of the St. Petersburg Imperial Academy of Sciences, the Library, and the Kunstkamera (Russian edition 1744), Schumacher wrote, “The library and the Kunstkamera were founded in 1714; in 1724, they became affiliated with the Academy of Sciences.”

 Contemporary scholars concur with Schumacher’s view: 1714 was the year when Peter I moved his collections, his library, and the natural history collections of the Apothecary Chancery from Moscow to St. Petersburg.
 The collections and the library were stored temporarily in Peter’s Summer Palace.
 It was also the year when Peter I tasked his chief physician, Doctor of Medicine Robert Erskine, with supervision over the Kunstkamera and the library.
 That same year, Schumacher came to Russia and accepted the Secretary of Foreign Correspondence job at the Apothecary (later: Medical) Chancery as a subordinate to Erskine.
 Schumacher undertook the duties of a librarian, organizing books and natural specimens in the Summer Palace.
 Furthermore, the authors of museum catalogs and guides of the 18th century, Jean Vollrath Bacmeister and Osip Beliayev, named 1714 as the date for establishing the Kunstkamera.